Randy White (pastor): Family

 White has been married twice; both marriages ended in divorce.

 White and his first wife Debra Ellis (m. c.1970s; div.
 1989) had three children.
-One daughter, age 30, died in 2008 from brain tumour complications.
-White started the Kristen Renee Foundation in her memory to advocate for the community and sue for her wrongful death.
-Debra Cross née Ellis died of cancer in 2010.
+One daughter, age 30, died in 2008 from brain tumor complications.
+White started the Kristen Renee Foundation in her memory to advocate for the community and sue for his daughter's wrongful death.
+Debra Cross, née Ellis, died of cancer in 2010.

-White met Paula Michelle White (née Furr) in 1987, as an associate pastor at his father's Maryland church.
+White met Paula White (née Furr) in 1987, as an associate pastor at his father's Maryland church.
 They divorced their respective spouses in 1989 and married each other a year later.
-Shortly after, they moved to Tampa, Florida.
+Shortly thereafter, they moved to Tampa, Florida.
 He and Paula White divorced in 2007.

 DWI charge

 On March 18, 2011, Tampa police stopped White, then 53, around 11:30 p.m. near Ashley Drive and Interstate 275.
 Police recorded his blood-alcohol level at 0.093 and 0.095 percent, records show.
-Florida law presumes a driver impaired at 0.08 percent.
+Florida law presumes a driver to be impaired at 0.08 percent.
 White went on to attend rehabilitation later in 2011.